What You Need To Know About Parrot Evacuation

-We've had parrots for 15 years.
-Living in the Mid West and now the Mountain States, we've had plenty of experience with evacuating our pet birds.
+We've had parrots for 20 years and have been involved in parrot evacuation several times.
+Living in the Mid- West and now the Mountain States, we've had plenty of experience with evacuating our pet birds.
 You'll recall disasters such as devastating Kansas Tornado's to the smoke filled air in Colorado Springs.
 Floods and hurricanes are yearly disasters that require us to evacuate our pets.
 Early in our parrot loving history, 9/11 affected the residents of New York City.
 Katrina affected thousands of parrots.
 And, in 2012, Superstorm Sandy.

 The point is that disasters affect all regions and you must be prepared to keep your pet bird safe.